Annual Report Form, First through Third Anniversaries

 - Annual Report is incomplete and additional information is required.

 - Program experienced changes that require additional verification.

-- NAEYC Accreditation is revoked based on the scope and severity screening process, which is conducted in accordance with the required criteria policy.
+- NAEYC Accreditation is revoked based on the scope and severity screening process, which is conducted in accordance with the Compliance with Required Rriteria Policy.
 Revocation ONLY occurs if the information included in the Annual Report indicates a clear violation of a required criterion that is found to be serious and reasonably attributed to the program.